mozilla/addon-sdk/doc/module-source/sdk/private-browsing.md

 <pre>"permissions": {"private-browsing": true}</pre>

-Add-ons that have not opted in will never see private windows, or objects (such as tabs) that are associated with private windows.
+If an add-on has not opted in, then the high-level SDK modules will not expose private windows, or objects (such as tabs) that are associated with private windows:

 * the [`windows`](modules/sdk/windows.html) module will not list any private browser windows, generate any events for private browser windows,